IPASTAT.CONF(5) IPASTAT.CONF(5)

 Several rules (static, dynamic) can share the same settings.
 There are

 several ways to do this.
-First way is to use the global section.
-Sec-
+The first way is using the global section.

-ond way is to use rulepat (rules patterns) sections.
-And the third way
+The second way is using rulepat (rules patterns) sections.
+And the

 If some rule (static, dynamic) does not have settings for some section